AdamJeddy/Code-Doc-Gen/documentation.md

-# Project Name
+# Project Documentation

-## Introduction
+## Overview
-Briefly describe what the project does and its purpose.
+This project is designed to demonstrate basic functionality and serve as a starting point for further development.

 ## Installation
-Provide a step-by-step guide on how to install and set up the project.
+1. Clone the repository.
+2. Navigate to the project directory.
+3. Run `npm install` to install dependencies.

 ## Usage
-Explain how to use the project, including code examples and expected outcomes.
+- Run `npm start` to start the application.
+- Access the application at `http://localhost:3000`.

 ## Contributing
-Outline how others can contribute to the project.
+1. Fork the repository.
+2. Create a new branch for your feature (`git checkout -b feature-name`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a pull request.

 ## License
-Specify the license under which the project is distributed.
+This project is licensed under the MIT License.

+## Contact
+For any questions, please contact [email@example.com].